WushuWorks/I-am-the-Elder-God/README.md

 # I am the Elder God Game

-Many specific details are currently in flux, and will change during development to suite what is practical and possible however the following elements are fairly certain as of writing.
+This will be a 3 vs 1 board game featuring a 'Support-Assault-Trapper' S.A.T. team  versus  Yt'kathl the Dream.

-1. This will be a 3 versus 1 board game
+    Unique player-class abilities
-2. This will be developed in 2D
+    Evolving Eldritch enemy
-3. This will use square tiles
+    Boardgame turn based gameplay.

 Visit the project [website](https://www.wushuworks.com/projects/i-am-the-elder-god) for more details